 When engaging a property manager, you may find yourself wondering what services your property manager will be providing.
 You will also find that property managers’ range of services can differ greatly so it is recommended that you explore your options and be aware of the services your property manager will provide.

 Here we briefly outline some of the main services your property manager should be offering you – if you are a landlord.

 Marketing and leasing of your property

-This one is pretty self explanatory.
-To list and lease your property your property manager will upload your property to various websites and platforms, marketing your property as widely as possible using some quality photographs, a floorplan, virtual tour and provide detailed features of your property to prospective tenants.
-Your property manager will work hard to not only find you great tenants initially but retain them, with the goal to minimise vacancy and keep money in your pocket.
+This one is pretty self-explanatory.
+To list and lease your property manager will upload your property to various websites and platforms, marketing your property as widely as possible using some quality photographs, a floorplan, virtual tour, and provide detailed features of your property to prospective tenants.
+Your property manager will work hard to not only find you, great tenants, initially but retain them, with the goal to minimise vacancy and keep money in your pocket.

 Once all checks are complete and you have approved a tenant the property manager will arrange for the lease to be signed and bond and rent in advance to be paid.

 You have approved a new tenant to move into your property and agreed on the lease start date.
 The property manager will draw up a lease agreement (in accordance with legislation) that will include such items as agreed rental amount, length of lease, payment terms, approved pets, any costs tenants are responsible for (water consumption, etc), and all responsibilities of the landlord and tenant in general.

 The lease agreement will be saved within a filing system with your property manager along with the tenant’s rental application and all other paperwork throughout the tenancy.
 Your property manager will have processes and systems in place to ensure you adhere to your obligations within the tenancy agreement and overall compliance and also have a system in place regarding renewing or ending a tenancy on your behalf too.